* Sliding U.S. Treasury yields dent dollar; yen rises

 * Aussie plummets vs dollar after weak third-quarter growth

-LONDON, Dec 5 (Reuters) - The dollar edged up on Wednesday but remained under pressure as an inversion in part of the Treasury yield curve caused concern about a possible U.S. recession.
+LONDON, Dec 5 (Reuters) - The dollar came under renewed pressure on Wednesday as an inversion in part of the Treasury yield curve caused concern about a possible U.S. recession.

 The greenback has enjoyed months of unrivaled performance against its peers but that could be undermined by growing concern about slowing U.S. growth.

-Those worries on Tuesday saw two-year yields rising above those of longer-dated 5-year notes for the first time in more than a decade.
+Those worries have pushed two-year yields above those of longer-dated, 5-year notes for the first time in more than a decade.

 “In the initial phase of the inversion of the yield curve markets are worried and react more aggressively to weak data than to strong data,” said Masafumi Yamamoto, chief currency strategist at Mizuho Securities.

-“I think the dollar can be in correction-mode in a yield-curve inversion environment,” he added.
+“I think the dollar can be in correction-mode in a yield-curve inversion environment.”